folio-org/okapi-cli/README.md

 The `help` command displays supported commands and options.

-Okapi-cli persists some values in in  $HOME/.okapi.cli`, such as the URL for Okapi, URL for remote repo (pull) and the Okapi session token.
+Okapi-cli persists some values in `$HOME/.okapi.cli`, such as the URL for Okapi, URL for remote repo (pull) and the Okapi session token.

 Acting as tenant can be done in two ways.
 The `tenant` command sets the tenant (X-Okapi-Tenant header).
-This is fine in some cases, but if permissins require that you login you'll have to use the second
+This is fine in some cases, but if permissions require that you login you'll have to use the second
 way: the `login` command which takes tenant, user and password.
 The `logout` command clears the session.
 At this stage, this does not interact with Okapi, but it might in the future.
 For now it simply clears